Affordable Do-It-Yourself Pest Control

 If several different types of pests have invaded your space, you may be tempted to buy a different product for each type of bug.
 This might not be necessary.

-Many all-purpose pest control products are effective against a wide range of pests, especially for insects that are in the same general category.
-For instance, if you have both ants and spiders, one product designed to combat crawling pests should take care of both problems.
+Many all-purpose pest control products are effective against a wide range of pests, particularly those that belong to the same general category.
+For instance, if you have both ants and spiders, a single product designed to combat crawling pests should address both problems.

 Read and Follow Directions Carefully

 Whether using a natural pest control solution or a chemical product, always read the entire label carefully, including the safety information.
-Pay close attention to information about any risks to people or pets.
-Make sure you read any cautionary information about the product’s use around food preparation areas.
+Pay close attention to details about any risks to people or pets.
+Make sure you read any cautionary information about the product’s use in areas where food preparation takes place.

-Determine how much product you need to treat your home properly.
+Determine the amount of product needed to treat your home effectively.
 Don’t try to save a few more pennies by stretching the product over a larger area than it’s intended to treat.
 Remember that you’re likely already saving money by not hiring an exterminator.
-By not using the product as instructed, you could render it ineffective and end up spending even more to get enough product to do the job right.
+By not using the product as instructed, you may render it ineffective and end up spending more to obtain enough product to complete the job correctly.

 Consider Natural Remedies for Mild Infestations

 It is possible you don’t need to spend any money to rid your home of pests.
 You might already have a solution in your pantry or laundry room.
 Some people swear by ground cinnamon or baking soda to get rid of ants.
 Or a mixture of borax and syrup.
-Even sprinkling dry instant grits or cornmeal that ants consume then die.
+Even sprinkling dry instant grits or cornmeal that ants consume, which then causes them to die.

 A quick internet search for natural solutions to your pest problem will provide you with a wide variety of inexpensive recipes to try.
 Or you can give these recipes a try: